jouellnyc/UART/rainbow/README.md

 - Each MCU picks up the RGB tuple and sets the color on it's RGB LED
 - Each MCU then sets the text of the RGB tuple on it's  OLED
+- Each MCU then passes the tuple to the next MCU

 ##  Prerequisites